camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 The sub process was started a second time.

-### Cancellation Propagation
+### Cancelation Propagation

-Cancelling an activity instance propagates to parent activity instances that do not contain other activity instances.
+Canceling an activity instance propagates to parent activity instances that do not contain other activity instances.
 This behavior ensures that the process instance is not left in an execution state that makes no sense.
-This means, when a single activity is active in a sub process and that activity instance is cancelled, the sub process is cancelled as well.
+This means, when a single activity is active in a sub process and that activity instance is canceled, the sub process is canceled as well.
 Consider the following activity instance tree:

 ```
 ProcessInstance